CBSE Class 10 Geography HOTs Resources and Development

 Yes, the HOTS issued by CBSE for Class 10 Social Science Contemporary India II Chapter 1 Resources and Development have been made available here for latest academic session

-You can easily access the link above and download the Class 10 HOTS Social Science Contemporary India II Chapter 1 Resources and Development for each topic
+What does HOTS stand for in Class 10 Social Science Contemporary India II Chapter 1 Resources and Development

 HOTS stands for "Higher Order Thinking Skills" in Contemporary India II Chapter 1 Resources and Development Class 10 Social Science.
 It refers to questions that require critical thinking, analysis, and application of knowledge